josegonzalez/cakephp-commentable-behavior/README.markdown

 - Download an archive from github and extract it in `/plugins/commentable`

 ## Usage
-In a model that needs slugging, add :
+1. In a model that needs slugging, add :

     var $actsAs = array('Commentable.Commentable')

+2. Execute the SQL command contained at config/sql/comments.sql

-Add the following to it's controller (I'm using the Post controller as an example) :
+3. Add the following to it's controller (I'm using the Post controller as an example) :

     function comment($id = null) {
         if (!empty($this->data['Comment'])) {